 We rely on a combination of nondisclosure agreements and other contractual provisions, as well as patent, trademark, trade secret and copyright law to protect our proprietary rights.
 We have an active program to protect our proprietary technology through the filing of patents.
-As of December 31, 2022, we had approximately 79 U.S. and foreign patents and approximately 8 pending patent applications.
+As of December 31, 2023, we had 76 U.S. patents and 4 foreign patents and approximately 7 pending patent applications.
 Our patents and patent applications pertain primarily to biometrics and imaging compression.
 We have let certain patents expire that are not aligned with our business and are not relevant to our current or future activities.
+Our patents have expiration dates ranging from 2024 to 2041.